nongmmy/backend-refactor-challenge/README.md

 Welcome to the **Wisesight Architecture Design Challenge**!

-This challenge is designed to **assess your ability to design architecture**.
+This challenge is designed to **assess your ability to design scalable architecture**.

 What we are really interested in is:
 ✅ **Your thought process**—how you analyze and approach the problem.